 Pricing starts at $6.99 per month though you can lower that monthly rate if you sign up for longer.
 Disney is also bundling ESPN and Hulu (with ads) together with Disney Plus for $12.99 a month β not a bad deal if you want even more to watch (though this bundle isn't available internationally).

 The main attractions are the ones we've already mentioned β all the Marvel films, all the Star Wars films, everything the Simpson family has ever done β but Disney Plus is pushing out some originals as well.
 They include The Mandalorian, set in the Star Wars universe, and The World According to Jeff Goldblum.
-Various Marvel series are in the works too.
+Various Marvel series are on offer too, including the likes of WandaVision and The Falcon and the Winter Soldier.

 You can watch up to four streams at once with Disney Plus, and 4K HDR is supported β though not by every movie and TV show on the service.
 Like Netflix, you can set up multiple profiles within your main account, which means you can keep your recommendations separate from the ones being shown for your kids.